+Are you new to Medicare?
 Do you think that Medicare will cover all your medical expenses?
 If so, think again.
 Medicare does not cover all treatments or procedures.
 It also requires you to pay premiums, deductibles, and copays.
 This can be a huge financial burden, especially for those with lower incomes.
 There are Medicare Savings Plans (MSPs) for those with extremely low incomes.
-These can help cover the costs of premiums, co-pays and deductibles.
 But not everyone qualifies for MSPs.
-What do those folks do to cover their out of pocket health care expenses that are not covered by original Medicare?
-The answer is that these folks often purchase Medigap or Medicare Advantage Insurance policies.
-In this article we will share some information about Medigap policies.
+What do those folks do to cover their out-of-pocket expenses?
+The answer is that these folks often purchase Medigap Insurance policies.
+Here is some information about Medigap policies.

-Medigap policies are private health insurance policies that are regulated by the federal government and sold to fill “gaps” in original Medicare, also known as Medicare Parts A and B. These gaps include most copays, coinsurance costs, and deductibles.
-However, as of January 1, 2020, Medigap policies sold to those new to Medicare, are not allowed to cover the Medicare Part B deductible.
-If you already have a Medigap policy that covers your part B premiums you may keep that plan.
-Medigap policies also offer some coverage not available under original Medicare.
+Medigap policies are private health insurance policies that are regulated by the federal government and sold to fill “gaps” in Original Medicare, also known as Medicare Parts A and B. These gaps include most copays, coinsurance costs, and deductibles.
+However, as of January 1, 2020, Medigap policies are not allowed to cover the Medicare Part B deductible.
+Medigap policies also offer coverage for treatments and services not approved by Medicare.
 This includes services such as medical care when you travel outside of the United States.

 So how do Medigap policies work?
 The answer is simple.
 Medigap policies are a supplement to your existing Medicare coverage.
-This means that, if you have medical costs, original Medicare will pay its share of the costs (in other words, the Medicare approved amount for covered health care costs), then your Medigap policy will kick in and pay its share.
-For example, if you had a $100,000 medical procedure and Medicare only covered $80,000 of the costs, Medicare would pay that portion, then your Medigap policy would pay its share, which could be the remaining $20,000.
-You might be required to pay some of the costs such as co-pays, deductibles, and co-insurances.
+This means that, if you have medical costs, Medicare will pay its share of the costs (in other words, the Medicare approved amount for covered health care costs), then your Medigap policy will kick in and pay its share.
+For example, if you had a $100,000 medical procedure and Medicare only covered $80,000 of the costs, Medicare would pay that portion, then your Medigap policy would pay its share, which would hopefully be the remaining $20,000.

 So, there you have it.
 A few quick facts about Medigap policies.
-If you want to learn more about Medigap policies or about health benefits in general, reach out to Benefits in Action at 720-221-8354 or email@example.com.
-Counselors can answer your questions about health benefits for which you may be eligible.
-And be sure to read next month’s edition of PrimeTime Seniors, when we will discuss Medicare Open Enrollment.
-Until then, stay safe.
+If you want to learn more about Medigap policies, other Medicare topics, or about health benefits in general, reach out to Benefits in Action by calling 720-221-8354 or emailing email@example.com.
+Their counselors can answer all your questions about any health benefits for which you may be eligible.